 Is Bleaching Advisable?

 Yes!
-On average, 90 percent of the patients who have their teeth bleached are successful in achieving favorable results.
+On the average, 90 percent of the patients who have their teeth bleached are successful in achieving favorable results.
 Teeth whitening works best on yellow-colored teeth.
 However, they do not work that well on gray-colored or brown-colored teeth, particularly those caused by smoking or taking too much fluoride or tetracycline.
 Just a reminder, bleaching only works on original or natural teeth.
 They don’t affect any discoloration of bonds and fillings.
 But overall, teeth whitening is pretty effective in helping you achieve healthy pearly white teeth.

 Is It the Solution to Tooth Coloration?

 Yes, it could be.
-But before going into the heart of the matter, let us discuss first why tooth changes its color or becomes yellow or darker.
+But before going into the heart of the matter, let us discuss first why tooth change its color or becomes yellow or darker.
 This discoloration is usually caused by staining brought about by too much consumption of coffee, wine, tea or smoking.
-If these are the causes, which usually affect the internal portion of the teeth, you can resort to teeth whitening.
+If these are the caused, which usually affect the internal portion of the teeth, you can resort to teeth whitening.
 However, some discolorations are just caused by external stains.
 Such can be removed by professional cleaning by a reliable dentist.

 Does It Cause Sensitivity?
 If So, What Should I Do?